-- History of drug allergies and type of reactions, especially if there is any history of serious reactions to antiretroviral medications (such as abacavir) or drugs used for treatment or prevention of OIs (such as trimethoprim-sulfamethoxazole).
-Patients who have had positive genetic tests for the HLA-B* 5701 allele should not be given abacavir (Ziagen™) or fixed-dose combinations containing abacavir (Epzicom™, Trizivir™, or Triumeq™) because HLA-B* 5701 predisposes patients to life-threatening hypersensitivity reactions.
+- History of drug allergies and the types of reactions experienced, especially if there is any history of serious reactions to ARV medications (such as abacavir) or drugs used for the treatment or prevention of OIs (such as trimethoprim-sulfamethoxazole).
+Patients who have had positive genetic tests for the HLA-B* 5701 allele should not be given abacavir (Ziagen™) or fixed-dose combinations containing abacavir (Epzicom™, Trizivir™, or Triumeq™), because HLA-B* 5701 predisposes patients to life-threatening hypersensitivity reactions.

-- History of intolerance to antiretroviral medications and other medications.
+- History of intolerance to ARV medications and other medications.

 Useful Web-Based Resources

-A number of web-based resources may be useful for clinicians and other healthcare professionals when providing care for displaced persons with HIV infection (see Appendix B at the end of this document).
+A number of web-based resources may be useful for clinicians and other health care professionals when providing care for displaced persons with HIV (see Appendix B).

 Medication Management Strategies

-Patients who had their antiretroviral therapy, prophylaxis, and/or treatment for OIs interrupted by disaster-related displacement should restart these medications as soon as possible.
+Patients who had their ART, prophylaxis, and/or treatment for OIs interrupted by disaster-related displacement should restart these medications as soon as possible.

 Antiretroviral Therapy Management for Patients Who Were Receiving Treatment Prior to Displacement

-- All antiretroviral drugs should be continued or restarted as soon as possible.
+- All ARV drugs should be continued or restarted as soon as possible.

-- Similar to HIV, treatment interruption of HBV and/or HCV infection is not recommended.
-For most patients who have both HIV and HBV infection, HBV treatments are part of the antiretroviral regimen due to dual activity for some nucleoside reverse transcriptase inhibitors, including tenofovir disoproxil fumarate (or tenofovir alafenamide), emtricitabine, and lamivudine.
-These medications should remain as part of their antiretroviral regimen.
+- Similar to HIV, interruption of treatment for HBV and/or HCV infection is not recommended.
+For most patients who have both HIV and HBV infection, HBV treatments are part of the ARV regimen due to dual activity for some nucleoside reverse transcriptase inhibitors, including tenofovir disoproxil fumarate (or tenofovir alafenamide), emtricitabine, and lamivudine.
+These medications should remain as part of a patient’s ARV regimen.

-- Treatment interruptions due to disaster displacement should not prompt an attempt to modify a regimen; rather, the priority should be to resume therapy as soon as possible, as long as the patient reports tolerating the regimen.
+- Treatment interruptions due to disaster displacement should not prompt an attempt to modify a regimen; rather, the priority should be to resume the patient’s original regimen as soon as possible, as long as the patient reports tolerating the regimen.

-- In general, the patient should be on a combination regimen consisting of at least two to three different antiretroviral drugs.
-Many antiretroviral drugs are now available in fixed-dose formulations where two or more drugs are coformulated into one pill.
+- The patient should be on a combination regimen consisting of at least two or three different ARV drugs.
+Many ARV drugs are now available in fixed-dose formulations where two or more drugs are coformulated into one pill.

-- If combination pills are not available, some antiretroviral medications are interchangeable if needed.
+- If combination pills are not available, some ARV medications are interchangeable if needed.
 See Appendix C for a list of these products.
-Clinicians should consult HIV specialists if there are additional questions regarding switching antiretroviral medications due to supply shortages.
+Clinicians should consult HIV specialists if there are additional questions regarding switching ARV medications due to supply shortages.